2023-Sustainable Industrial Processing Summit

 Cite this article as:

 Marin de Block L. (2023).
 TRANSFORMING AGRICULTURAL WASTE INTO SUSTAINABLE BIOCHAR PRODUCTS IN MEXICO: AN INDUSTRY PERSPECTIVE.
 In F. Kongoli, S.M.
 Atnaw, H. Dodds, M. Mauntz, T. Turna, A. Faaij, J. Antrekowitsch, G. Hanke, H.W.
-Kua, M. Giorcelli (Eds.), Sustainable Industrial Processing Summit Intl.
+Kua, M. Giorcelli (Eds.), Sustainable Industrial Processing Summit Volume 12 Intl.
 Symp on Energy, Carbon, Biochar and Cement (pp. 61-62).
 Montreal, Canada: FLOGEN Star Outreach